ArundhatiRamesh

 Team

-Researched and written with Alefiya Haveliwala, Hajra Lat, and Lori Li, under the guidance of Dr. Katya Cherukumilli at the University of Washington's Human-Centered Design & Engineering program.
+Researched and written with Alefiya Haveliwala, Hajra Lat, and Lori Li, under the guidance of Dr. Katya Cherukumilli at the University of Washington, Dept. of Human-Centered Design & Engineering.

-Conducted in partnership with the Amazon Consumer Devices team, with thanks to the Marketing and UX Research partners who scoped the brief and reviewed the findings.
+Conducted in sponsorship with the Amazon Consumer Devices team, with thanks to the UX Research partners who scoped the brief and reviewed the findings.

 Create a free website with Framer, the website builder loved by startups, designers and agencies.